sangupta1/Neural-Machine-Translation-with-Attention-Model/README.md

 Attention is proposed as a method to both align and translate.
 Alignment is the problem in machine translation that identifies which parts of the input sequence are relevant to each word in the output, whereas translation is the process of using the relevant information to select the appropriate output.
 Instead of decoding the input sequence into a single fixed context vector, the attention model develops a context vector that is filtered specifically for each output time step.
-(This mini-project is a part of Deep Learning specialization course, dataset or any pre-trained weights/models used were provided by Coursera.)
+(This mini-project is a part of Deep Learning specialization course.
+The dataset, any pre-trained weights/models and Model Architecture used were provided by Coursera.)